-A "Fixed to Float Mortgage" provides for a fixed interest rate for a set term and is adjustable during an extension term of one year at the end of the term of the Mortgage.
+A "Hybrid ARM" provides for either a fixed interest rate for a set term and then an adjustable interest rate for the remaining term of the Mortgage or an adjustable interest rate for a set term and then a fixed interest rate for the remaining term of the Mortgage.

-Each "Fixed-Rate PC" represents an interest in a PC Pool which may contain fixed-rate Amortizing Balloon Mortgages, Fully Amortizing Mortgages, Interest Only Balloon Mortgages or Fixed to Float Mortgages or ARMs.
-Each "ARM PC" represents an interest in a PC Pool containing ARMs.
+Each "Fixed-Rate PC" represents an interest in a PC Pool which contains fixed-rate Mortgages.
+Each "Floating-Rate (ARM) PC" represents an interest in a PC Pool containing Floating-Rate Mortgages.
+Each "Hybrid (ARM) PC" represents an interest in a PC Pool containing Hybrid ARMs.
 Generally, we will pool fixed-rate Mortgages separately from ARMs.